 The Social Security Administration’s (SSA) rules outlining how to qualify for SSD and VA benefits are complex.
-If you believe you may meet the criteria or need help securing the benefits you deserve, call the lawyers at Berger and Green today.
+If you believe you may meet the criteria or need help securing the benefits you deserve, Berger and Green can help.
 We offer complimentary case reviews.
-Call us at 412-661-1400 today.

 What Is the Difference in the SSA’s Definition of Disability and a Veteran’s Disability?

 SSD programs only payout for applicants who suffer from a total disability and cannot work or earn a living because of their impairments.
 Service-connected VA benefits, on the other hand, payout depending on the veteran’s disability rating.
-Veterans receive a rating between 0 and 100 percent, with those who receive a rating of 10 percent or above qualifying for compensation.
+Veterans receive a rating between zero and 100 percent, with those who receive a rating of ten percent or above qualifying for compensation.

-This means many people who receive VA benefits will not qualify for SSD benefits, because they can still work and earn a living wage.
-There may be cases, however, where veterans qualify for SSD without receiving a 100 percent disability rating from the VA.
+This means many people who receive VA benefits will not qualify for SSD benefits because they may be able to still work and earn a living wage.
+Disabled veterans who are unable to work, whether or not they receive a 100 percent disability rating from the VA may still qualify for SSD benefits.
 This is because the two programs use different criteria to determine impairments.

 For a free legal consultation, call 412-661-1400

 In order to be considered disabled by the Social Security Administration, you must have a physical or mental impairment that can be diagnosed by a doctor.
 Additionally, a doctor must determine that you will have this disability for at least a year or be likely to die from it.
 Finally, your condition must also stop you from earning a living.